Quantum algorithms for optimal effective theory of many-body systems: Accelerated search of the effective Hamiltonian

-We evaluate the fidelity $F(x) = \left\vert \bra{\tilde{\psi}} \tilde{U}(x) \ket{\tilde{\psi}} \right\vert$ according to the amplitude amplification and estimation algorithm \cite{bib:34}.
-As shown in Fig.~\ref{fig:1}(c), this is realized using the quantum phase estimation algorithm~\cite{bib:14} within the Grover's search routine.
+We evaluate the loss function $F(x) = \left\vert \bra{\tilde{\psi}} \tilde{U}(x) \ket{\tilde{\psi}} \right\vert$ according to the amplitude amplification and estimation algorithm \cite{bib:34}.
+As shown in Fig.~\ref{fig:1}(c), this is realized using the quantum phase estimation algorithm~\cite{bib:14} within Grover's search routine.
 The elementary transformation in amplitude amplification is formed of two phase-flip operators conditioned on the state, which reads